funfair-tech/lab-rats-scaling-ethereum-monorepo/README.md

 # Lab Rats: Eth Global Scaling Ethereum Hackathon

-This is RatTrace, the lab rats scaling hackathon project
+This is RatTrace, the lab rats scaling hackathon project.

 A multiplayer trading simulation game running in real-time on the Optimism chain.
 Players try to predict where the price will go next by placing tokens on the graph.
-This proof of concept shows that all token transfers and game logic can be performed on-chain without spending excessive ETH on gas costs.
+This proof of concept shows that all token transfers and game logic can be performed in on-chain without spending excessive ETH on gas costs without affecting game experience.

 [Play](https://6093f7d4b3ec9e009d1913d2--lab-rats-scaling-ethereum.netlify.app/)